shushcat/cs586-group_project/README.md

 - State
 - College

-# Dataset selection & normalization
+# Dataset retrieval, normalization & selection

 Steps taken to collect and normalize each dataset appear under each dataset's heading.
 To convert datasets that were only available as XLS or XLSX files as of March 2025, we used the tool `in2csv`, which is part of [CSVKit](https://github.com/wireservice/csvkit).

-# Education & sports in american colleges

 ## TODO College scorecard

+- Date range: 1996--2023

 - [x] The [College scorecard](https://collegescorecard.ed.gov/data) data, while [off by an average of 10% in reported graduation rates among Pell-grant recipients](https://hechingerreport.org/theres-finally-federal-data-on-low-income-college-graduation-rates-but-its-wrong/), give a comprehensive view of universities in the US as a whole.
 	- **link**: https://ed-public-download.scorecard.network/downloads/College_Scorecard_Raw_Data_01162025.zip